ajcouvre/firebase-test/README.md

-A test project for git commands and firebase.
+A test project for git commands and fireba.

 Structure should have a devleopment and main branch with branches created from development for testing